danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > 1. When a man speaks evil or does evil to you, remember that he does or says it because he thinks it is fitting for him.
 > It is not possible for him to follow what seems good to you, but only what seems good to him, so that, if his opinion is wrong, he suffers, in that he is the victim of deception.
 > In the same way, if a composite judgement which is true is thought to be false, it is not the judgement that suffers, but the man who is deluded about it.
-> If you act on this principle you will be gentle to him who reviles you, saying to yourself on each occasion, 'He thought it right.'
+> If you act on this principle you will be gentle to him who reviles you, saying to yourself on each occasion, "He thought it right."
 >
 > 1. Everything has two handles, one by which you can carry it, the other by which you cannot.
 > If your brother wrongs you, do not take it by that handle, the handle of his wrong, for you cannot carry it by that, but rather by the other handle - that he is a brother, brought up with you, and then you will take it by the handle that you can carry by.
 >
-> 1. <mark>It is illogical to reason thus, ‘I am richer than you, therefore I am superior to you’, ‘I am more eloquent than you, therefore I am superior to you.’
+> 1. <mark>It is illogical to reason thus, “I am richer than you, therefore I am superior to you”, “I am more eloquent than you, therefore I am superior to you.”
-> It is more logical to reason, ‘I am richer than you, therefore my property is superior to yours’, ‘I am more eloquent than you, therefore my speech is superior to yours.’
+> It is more logical to reason, “I am richer than you, therefore my property is superior to yours”, “I am more eloquent than you, therefore my speech is superior to yours.”
 > You are something more than property or speech.</mark>
 >
 > 1. If a man wash quickly, do not say that he washes badly, but that he washes quickly.